The Adventures of Pluto Nash poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Adventures of Pluto Nash against these established plot points, we can identify how Ron Underwood utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Adventures of Pluto Nash within the action genre.

 Ron Underwood's Structural Approach